jmauntel/f5-utils/README.md

 ## Requirements

 * An administrative user account that has access to the tmsh command-line on the source and destination F5 device
-* Established ssh keys with the source and destination F5 defice
+* Established ssh keys with the source and destination F5 device

 ## Supported Platforms